IBM/kubefly/README.md

 ## MyApp
 MyApp, in the [myapp](/myapp) folder, is a simple demo application you can run on Kubernetes to test things out.

-# How to Guide
-TODO - We will provide step by step instructions on how to run Kubefly soon :)